technovistalimited/shongjukti/README.md

 - `attachment_block_head`: `@section('attachment_block_head', 'My Attachments')` can be passed to the attachments blade for your custom need.
 Default: 'Attachments'.

 ## Known Issues (When not to use)
-- If you want to let user add attachments on their choice, and there's no fixed attachments are defined, this repository won't fit
+- **Variable number of Attachments not supported:** If you want to let user add attachments on their choice, and there's no fixed attachments are defined, this repository won't fit
+- **No separate uploading (Larger files matter):** The module will store files (attachments) when the parent form will store data.
+If you are dealing with larger files and there are many types defined then the `max_input_vars` in `php.ini` needs to revised or altered using `.htaccess` with the resource [available here](https://stackoverflow.com/a/2364875/1743124). (**Solution:** A possible solution could be to use JavaScript based file upload)
-- If the file upload part is managed using JavaScript upload, then the `/scope_key/scope_id/file.ext` concept won't work, and the files will be stored in `/year/month/file.ext` path
+- **JavaScript based upload will change file path:** If the file upload part is managed using JavaScript upload, then the `/scope_key/scope_id/file.ext` concept won't work, and the files will be stored in `/year/month/file.ext` path

 ## License
 The code is licensed in [GPL3](https://opensource.org/licenses/GPL-3.0).